“To eat a little is to live splendidly.” ~ Sumerian proverb

 ABOUT THE AUTHOR

-Andrew Coletti is an educator who has worked with learners of all ages in museums and schools, teaching everything from math to English to art.
+Andrew Coletti is an educator who has worked with ages pre-K to adult and consumed everything from duck brains to Mesopotamian barley beer.
 He holds a Bachelors degree in Classics from Bard College and a Masters in Museum Education from Bank Street College of Education.
 You can find him teaching classes on ancient food (and sharing some) at the Brooklyn Brainery and around New York City.
 Follow him @passtheflamingo on Instagram and Twitter.